thoughtbot/constable/README.md

 Constable API uses Phoenix Channels to make a real time connection to the Constable front end.

+## Running Constable

+Constable uses Docker for its development environment.

+To get started you can run

 ## Starting Constable

 1. Run `bin/setup` to install dependencies and setup the database.
 This is